 These two ingredients are the worst you can find in toothpaste, especially for babies.
 The only reason why fluoride is in toothpaste is for remineralization and the prevention of demineralization.
 But I would never use fluoride if not needed—that why it is important to check with your dentist if you really need fluoride in toothpaste.

 Diet plays a big role in choosing the best toothpaste for babies or yourself.
 If your child is on a natural diet and does not eat sugars nor refined stuff, you will probably be okay with just brushing your teeth with water.
-But I still suggest using some toothpaste, just to kill harmful bacteria in the mouth here and there.
+But I still suggest using toothpaste to kill harmful bacteria in the mouth here and there.
 But if you eat sugars, refined stuff like cakes, cookies, and drink soda packed with lots of sugar, then I am afraid you will need to see your dentist.
 He will probably prescribe you fluoride treatment or something else to prevent all that bacteria in the mouth from eating your teeth.

 Best Baby Toothpaste List